 33 Years Ago: Ricky Skaggs Hits No. 1 With ‘Highway 40 Blues’

-The song was written by veteran songwriter Larry Cordle, but Skaggs changed one line from “My eyes are filled with bitter tears / Lord, I could use could an ice-cold beer” to “Lord, I ain’t been home in years” to accommodate his devoutly Christian parents.
+“Highway 40 Blues” was written by veteran songwriter Larry Cordle, but Skaggs changed one line from “My eyes are filled with bitter tears / Lord, I could use could an ice-cold beer” to “Lord, I ain’t been home in years” to accommodate his devoutly Christian parents.
 In his autobiography, Kentucky Traveler, Skaggs says that he never wanted to record a song he wouldn’t have felt comfortable singing in front of them.

+Highways & Heartaches became Skaggs’ first platinum-selling album and spawned two other No. 1 singles, “Heartbroke” and “I Wouldn’t Change You If I Could.”
 Skaggs performed “Highway 40 Blues,” along with “I Wouldn’t Change You If I Could,” on the syndicated TV show Hee Haw.
-He included the song on both his 2000 16 Biggest Hits album and his 2011 double disc The Essential Ricky Skaggs, and he later re-recorded it for his Country Hits Bluegrass Style album.
+He included the song on both 2000’s 16 Biggest Hits and his 2011 double disc, The Essential Ricky Skaggs; he also later re-recorded it for his Country Hits Bluegrass Style album.

 “Highway 40 Blues” is available for download on iTunes.

 10 Essential Albums for Your Country Music Education